RavenousLegs

 Acclimatisation day at Rudragaira BC on Auden's Col Trek

-We had extended tea hours and massage sessions on the acclimatisation day.
+On the acclimatization day, we had extended tea hours and massage sessions.

 Acclimatisation day at Rudragaira BC on Auden's Col Trek